jrnold/r4ds-exercise-solutions/docs/datetimes.md

 #> # ... with 1,199 more rows
 ```

-There exist discrepencies.
+There exist discrepancies.
 It looks like there are mistakes in the dates.
 These are flights in which the actual departure time is on the *next* day relative to the scheduled departure time.
 We forgot to account for this when creating the date-times.
 The code would have had to check if the departure time is less than the scheduled departure time.
 Alternatively, simply adding the delay time is more robust because it will automatically account for crossing into the next day.

 3. Compare `air_time` with the duration between the departure and arrival.
 Explain your findings.